FSGModding/FSG_Mod_Assistant/README.md

 This screen allows you to keep notes on a collection, and set some of the multiplayer server details to speed things up.

+- __Favorite Collection__ : Mark this collection as a set of "favorite" mods for quick copying to other collections.
 - __Player Name__ : This is the name that is displayed in-game
 - __Server Name__ : This value is pre-filled in the server list screen to filter
 - __Server Password__ : This value is pre-filled in the password box when attempting to join a server that requires a password
 - __Server Website__ : This is a place to keep the administration address for a multiplayer server.
+This should be in the format http(s)://server.url:port/ - do not include the "index.html" at the end.
+- __Allow Direct Download__ : If this server has direct mod download enabled, check this box to let mod assistant download and replace all mods on demand.
 - __Admin Password__ : This is a place to note the admin password for the server.
 - __Notes__ : This is a freeform notes input